Marshfield Clinic

 Marshfield Clinic Health System is an integrated health system serving Wisconsin founded in 1916.
 The system contains several hospitals and many clinics throughout Wisconsin, as well as a medical research institute and an education division, and employs more than 1,200 doctors and other clinicians.

 History

 The clinic was founded in 1916 by six local physicians: K.W.
 Doege, William Hipke, Victor Mason, Walter G. Sexton, H.H.
 Milbee, and Roy P. Potter, in the community of Marshfield, Wisconsin.
+In October 2022, Essentia Health and Marshfield Clinic Health System announced merger discussions.
+A Memorandum of Understanding was signed to evaluate how the two organizations might combine to form an integrated regional health system.
+After almost two years of discussion, the merger was called off in January 2024, although the leaders did not rule out future collaboration attempts.
+On 2 January, 2025, Marshfield Clinic and Sanford Health announced their planned merger had been completed.
+Marshfield Clinic Health System (MCHS) will become a region of Sanford Health.
+The Marshfield brand will continue to be predominant within the Marshfield Clinic region.

 Organization

 Marshfield Clinic Health System's primary operations include facilities in Marshfield, Eau Claire, Wausau/Weston, and Rice Lake.
 As of 2022, the health system has 10 hospitals (including two in Marshfield) and 50-60 clinics throughout Wisconsin.

 Marshfield Clinic Health System also has several component centers, including: